Skip to content

 ECMAScript behavior wherein a TypeError is thrown (in strict mode) for code T[K] = ... when K is a non-writable property in the prototype of T.

-See TC39’s definition for further details.
+See TC39’s definition for more information.

 Primordial